 Now that you’ve entered your details alongside your secure password, the Mailvelope extension will generate a key pair for you.
 You will be returned to the same page, with a green bar that says “Success!
 New key generated and imported into keyring” appearing above the blue Generate key button.

-By now you have your keys, which is a good start, but PGP is useless if you don’t have anyone to talk to.
+By now, you have your keys, which is a good start.
+However, PGP is useless if you don’t have anyone to talk to.
 On the same page, in the vertical menu bar to the left, click on the second option down which says Import Keys.
 This is where you add your recipients: